repco-org/repco/packages/repco-webcomponent/README.md

 Use the `post-element` tag in your HTML file.
 You can customize the display of the component by setting its attributes:

 - `count`: the number of posts to display (default is `10` also maximum right now)
-- `defaultThumbnail`: the default thumbnail image URL to display if a post does not have a thumbnail (default is ` `)
+- `_defaultThumbnail`: the default thumbnail image URL to display if a post does not have a thumbnail (default is ` `)
-- `url`: the URL of the GraphQL API to retrieve the posts from (default is `https://node1.repco.openaudiosearch.org/graphql`)
+- `endpoint`: the URL of the GraphQL API to retrieve the posts from (default is `https://node1.repco.openaudiosearch.org/graphql`)

 Examples are provided in the `dev``directory